import numpy as np

 print(f'Test accuracy is {clf.score(X_test, y_test):.3}.')

-Notice that training accuracy over-estimated test accuracy (while the cross-validation accuracy under-estimated it, which I prefer but do not like).
+Notice that training accuracy over-estimated test accuracy, while the cross-validation accuracy is a better estimate.

 # reuse concentric circles data from SVM kernel trick demo; first display data